Alex Manninger: Augsburg

 After four months without a club, Manninger signed for Bundesliga club FC Augsburg to cover for an injury to regular first-choice goalkeeper Simon Jentzsch.
-He made his competitive debut for Augsburg in a DFB-Pokal home match against FC Bayern Munich on 18 December 2012.
+He made his competitive debut for Augsburg in a DFB-Pokal home match against Bayern Munich on 18 December 2012.
 In 2014, he signed a one–year contract extension. and was released at the end of his contract in June 2016 after having made 38 appearances in all competitions for the German side during his time with the team, 36 of which came in the Bundesliga.

 Liverpool

 During July 2016, Manninger trained with Liverpool to maintain match fitness and on 22 July 2016, he signed a short-term contract with the Merseyside club.
 On 25 May 2017, he announced his retirement from football at the end of his contract.

 International career

 Manninger made his debut for Austria in an August 1999 friendly match against Sweden and was member of the Austrian Euro 2008 squad.
 He earned thirty-three caps and retired after ten years from international football for the Austria national football team on 5 August 2009.